steciuk/StateViz/README.md

 The thesis document can be found [here](doc/thesis.pdf).
 It provides a detailed overview of the extension, its architecture, and the technologies used to build it.
 It also includes a comprehensive evaluation of the extension's performance and usability.
 Unfortunately, the document is only available in Polish, but in the future, I plan to provide an English *GPTranslated* version.

 ### Thesis Abstract
-    This paper delves into the complex realm of integrating developer tools with modern frontend libraries, culminating in the creation of a versatile tool aimed at analyzing structure and data flow between components in web applications.
+> This paper delves into the complex realm of integrating developer tools with modern frontend libraries, culminating in the creation of a versatile tool aimed at analyzing structure and data flow between components in web applications.<br><br>

-    A thorough examination of existing solutions identified essential features for the new tool, leading to its implementation as a browser extension aligned with established requirements.
+A thorough examination of existing solutions identified essential features for the new tool, leading to its implementation as a browser extension aligned with established requirements.<br><br>

-    By delving into the inner workings of React and Svelte libraries, representing different approaches to state management in web applications, a universal tool architecture was devised, prioritizing performance, flexibility, and extensibility to accommodate additional libraries.
+By delving into the inner workings of React and Svelte libraries, representing different approaches to state management in web applications, a universal tool architecture was devised, prioritizing performance, flexibility, and extensibility to accommodate additional libraries.<br><br>
 The analysis of React Developer Tools, a prominent browser extension, provided valuable insights into established design practices and communication methodologies.
-Leveraging these insights, an efficient communication system was implemented, facilitating seamless interaction between the extension's components and web applications.
+Leveraging these insights, an efficient communication system was implemented, facilitating seamless interaction between the extension's components and web applications.<br><br>

-    Overcoming unforeseen challenges during the project resulted in improving an open- source unit testing library used for Chrome extensions, as well as the creation and release of a new library enhancing the capabilities of the Vite web application building tool.
+Overcoming unforeseen challenges during the project resulted in improving an open- source unit testing library used for Chrome extensions, as well as the creation and release of a new library enhancing the capabilities of the Vite web application building tool.<br><br>

-    Thorough testing and comparison with existing extensions confirmed the developed solution's stability, performance, and adaptability while highlighting areas for further development and enhancement.
+Thorough testing and comparison with existing extensions confirmed the developed solution's stability, performance, and adaptability while highlighting areas for further development and enhancement.<br><br>

-    This paper offers a comprehensive overview of designing and implementing a browser extension for developer tools, setting the stage for future research and innovation in supporting the web application development process.
+This paper offers a comprehensive overview of designing and implementing a browser extension for developer tools, setting the stage for future research and innovation in supporting the web application development process.<br><br>

-    Keywords: React, Svelte, developer tools, universal browser extensions, application state analysis, Vite, React Developer Tools, Chrome Extension API
+Keywords: *React*, *Svelte*, *developer tools*, *universal browser extensions*, *application state analysis*, *Vite*, *React Developer Tools*, *Chrome Extension API*

 ### Extension Communication UML Diagram
+Below you can find a UML diagram from the thesis document, illustrating the communication between the extension components and the inspected web application, as it may be useful for understanding the extension's architecture.

 ![UML](doc/communication-UML.png)